nickgibson1000/Snake-Game/README.md

 # Snake Game

 ## **Overview**
-A simple implementation of the game Snake in C. It utilizes ncurses as a TUI (Text-User Interface) for realtime game updates.
+A simple implementation of the game Snake in C. It utilizes the ncurses as a TUI (Text-User Interface) for realtime game updates.

 ## **Installation & Setup**
 **NOTICE: This project was developed and tested on WSL (Windows Subsystem for Linux).
 The following instructions are tailored for this environment but should work on most Linux distributions.**